Planning the morning of your wedding day

 Again, it comes back to the same principle: it is not my job to apply normative beauty standards to you.

+There’s a paradox in wedding photography.
+From the outside, it might look like our job is to ‘make people beautiful’.
 As I see it, my job is simpler and more grounded than that.

 I will use good light.